J. Christopher Herold

-Jean Christopher Herold (11 May 1919 — 10 December 1964) was a Czechosloavk American university press editor and author from the 1940s to 1960s.
+Jean Christopher Herold (11 May 1919 – 10 December 1964) was a Czech-American university press editor and author.
 While holding an editorship for Columbia University Press from 1946 to 1956, Herold edited Columbia Encyclopedia articles about European history.
 From 1956 to 1960, Herold was the editor of Stanford University Press.

 As an author, Herold primarily wrote French history books on Napoleon Bonaparte while also covering Joan of Arc and Madame de Staël.
 He won the 1959 National Book Award for Nonfiction with Mistress to an Age: A Life of Madame de Staël and received a Guggenheim Fellowship in 1960.
 Herold was also given fellowships from the Royal Society of Literature and the Society of American Historians.

 Early life and education

 Herold was born on 11 May 1919 in Brno, Czechoslovakia.
 For his post-secondary education, Herold attended the University of Geneva during the late 1930s and studied literature.
 After moving to New York in 1939, Herold went to Columbia University for a Bachelor of Science and a Master of Arts in the early 1940s.